KSym04/external_links/readme.md

 ## Description ##

-This plugin automatically convert text urls and all external links to anchor tag with lots of an optional features such as adding rel nofollow, noopener, open url in a new window and more.
+This plugin automatically convert text urls and all valid external links to anchor tag with lots of an optional features such as adding rel nofollow, noopener, open url in a new window and more.

 if you want to learn more about this plugin, please visit [DopeThemes / External Links for Osclass](https://www.dopethemes.com/downloads/external-links-osclass/?utm_source=oc-repo&utm_medium=link&utm_campaign=readme).